Skip to main content

 • Certification of Institutional Animal Care and Use Committee (IACUC) approval (if applicable)

-These requests are not a Notice of Award (NoA) or a guarantee of funding.
+Please remember, JIT requests are not a Notice of Award (NoA) or a guarantee of funding.
+The information must be submitted for evaluation prior to any award being made.

-JIT information must be submitted electronically using the Just-in-Time feature in the eRA Commons.
+The JIT must be submitted electronically using the Just-in-Time feature in the eRA Commons.

 For questions regarding JIT requirements for a specific grant application, contact the assigned grants management specialist.